There are some older global functions that are not in a namespace. Most of these start with a $ character. These are

 token #MIN# to include

 minified/ as part of the File URL.
 You can use #MIN# or #MIN_DIRECTORY# or both.

 This allows the minified file to be loaded normally but in debug mode the non-minified (original source) file will

 For example if you have a file called

 appUtils.js added to Static Application Files

-you can create a minified version of that file called
+the minified version of that file is called

 added to Static Application Files.
 You would then reference the file as: